-- the Respondent should be ordered to pay any costs and whether the decision should be published. - [19] The matter was dealt with on the papers.
+- [17] Having found that one or more of the grounds in section 317 applies the Board must, under section 318 of the Acti, consider the appropriate disciplinary penalty, whether the Respondent should be ordered to pay any costs and whether the decision should be published. - [18] The matter was dealt with on the papers.
 Included was information relevant to penalty, costs and publication and the Board has decided to make indicative orders and give the Respondent an opportunity to provide further evidence or submissions relevant to the indicative orders.